A topic from the subject of Standardization in Chemistry.

 Procedure:

-1. Prepare the solutions: Dissolve approximately 5 grams of sodium chloride and 5 grams of potassium iodide in separate containers with 50 mL of water.
-Stir until the solutions are clear.
+1. Prepare the solutions: Accurately weigh 5 grams of sodium chloride and 5 grams of potassium iodide using the balance.
+Dissolve each salt separately in 50 mL of water in separate beakers.
+Stir each solution with a glass rod until the salt is completely dissolved and the solution is clear.

-3. Mix the solutions: Pour the sodium chloride solution into the potassium iodide solution.
-Swirl the mixture gently.
+3. Mix the solutions: Carefully pour the sodium chloride solution into the beaker containing the potassium iodide solution.
+Gently swirl the mixture using the stirring rod to ensure thorough mixing.

 Observations: